-Service Concession Assets Development Costs Finite Useful lives Finite Amortisation method used Amortised over the period of the lease Amortised over the period of expected future benefit from the related project on a straight line basis Internally generated or acquired Acquired Internally generated Impairment testing When an indication of impairment exists.
-Annually for assets not yet available for The amortisation method is reviewed at use.
-The amortisation method is reviewed at each financial year end. each financial year end.
+Service Concession Assets Development Costs Useful lives Finite Finite Amortisation method used Amortised over the period of the lease Amortised over the period of expected future benefit from the related project on a straight line basis Internally generated or acquired Internally generated Acquired Impairment testing When an indication of impairment exists.
+Annually for assets not yet available for use.
+The amortisation method is reviewed The amortisation method is reviewed at each financial year end. at each financial year end.